The ADHD Questionnaire For Adults: What You Should Know

 Recognizing possible indicators of ADHD symptoms from taking a questionnaire can be a helpful first step in finding support.
 Establishing the presence of ADHD often requires further testing by a qualified professional.
 If you believe you have ADHD, speak to a healthcare provider or mental health professional.
 They can evaluate your medical history and possibly rule out other conditions or concerns.
 Stress and depression, for example, can exhibit similar symptoms to ADHD.

 Learning to manage stress and possible symptoms of ADHD may improve your mental health and well-being.
-If you sense that you might benefit from the support of a therapist and prefer to speak to someone online or by phone, online sessions can be an accessible option.
+If you sense that you might benefit from the support of a therapist and prefer to speak to someone online or by phone, online sessions can be an available option.

 Gain a better understanding of ADHD